AutoFlowResearch/SmartPeak/docs/guide/tutorials.rst

 Tutorials & Demos
 =============================================================================

 This section covers a breadth of walkthroughs using different datasets and analytical techniques.
+All of the datasets used in the tutorials can be found on GitHub <https://github.com/AutoFlowResearch/SmartPeak/tree/develop/src/examples/data>.
+The datasets and input files can be used as templates for getting started with a new and similar workflow in SmartPeak.

+* :doc:`tutorials/Targeted_quantitation_with_LC-MSMS_5500_QTRAP_RapidRIP`.

 * :doc:`tutorials/Targeted_quantitation_with_HPLC_data`.